Published December 2020 • Paperback £14.99 ($19.99 USD) 190 pp / Includes 100+ photos

-“Just finished listening to the 7 1/2 hour audio book by David Stark, entitled “It’s All Too Much.”
-It is tremendous, superb, wonderful, and as many positive adjectives you can use to describe it… Most of the time in your life, the dice rolled the right way, and we are grateful that you have shared your memories of your memorable times.
-Thank You!!! – John Bezzini, Beatles In Print – Together And Solo (Facebook group).
+“Just finished listening to the Audiobook narrated by David Stark, entitled “It’s All Too Much.”
+It is tremendous, superb, wonderful, and as many positive adjectives you can use to describe it.
+Most of the time in your life, the dice rolled the right way, and we are grateful that you have shared your memories of your memorable times.
+Thank You!!! – John Bezzini, Beatles In Print (Facebook group).

 Forewords by Richard Buskin and Lesley-Ann Jones.